Geoogolla/enterprise-docs/docs/administrator-guide/manage-app-settings/open-id-connect-settings.md

         Authority
     </td>
     <td>
-        It is the instance created for the user in the provider.
+        It is the instance created within the provider for the user.
     </td>
 </tr>
 <tr>